Assoc. Prof., Department of Hearing and Speech Sciences

 B.S.
 (Neuroscience), 2016, Belmont University, Nashville, TN

-Chase is a second-year graduate student in the Neuroscience Graduate Program.
+Chase is a third year graduate student in the Neuroscience Graduate Program.
 He is interested in correlating neurophysiological and behavioral measures of perceptual performance in cognitively-demanding listening environments.
-To this end he has developed a variety of signal detection projects characterizing the speed and accuracy of spatial and temporal processing, and how this processing is altered following noise exposure.
-Chase is currently developing a novel behavioral paradigm to elucidate how cochlear synaptopathy may impact neuronal and behavioral measures of discrimination in realistic environments.
+To this end, he has developed a variety of signal detection projects characterizing the speed and accuracy of spatial and temporal processing, and how this processing is altered following noise exposure.
+Chase is currently developing a novel behavioral paradigm to elucidate how cochlear synaptopathy may impact neural and behavioral measures of discrimination in realistic environments.
 When he is not in the lab, Chase records experimental rock/funk/electronic music, which is featured on Bandcamp.

 Adriana Schoenhaut, Graduate Student

 B.S.
 (Brain and Cognitive Sciences), 2017, University of Rochester

 Adriana is a second year graduate student in the Neuroscience Graduate Program and is co-advised by Dr. Mark Wallace.
 In the lab, Adriana studies how auditory and visual motion information is integrated and represented across levels of processing in the macaque brain.
 In her free time, she enjoys playing music, gardening, cooking, treasure hunting in Nashville thrift shops, and hanging out with her dog, Cash.